SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 are described in this D6 version.
 If one is not, either cross it off the template or substitute a similar skill that does exist.
-Once you have ﬁnished ﬁlling in your template, you can either start playing the game with your group, or you can skip to the “Game Basics” chapter and read more on how to use your new character.
+Once you have ﬁnished ﬁlling in your template, you can either start playing the game with your group, or you can skip to the "Game Basics" chapter and read more on how to use your new character.